 2.6.
 Obsolete rule sets

 Checkmk is constantly being developed.
 From time to time elements will be harmonised and it can occur that some rule sets will be replaced by others.
 An example is the harmonisation of all the check plug-ins that monitor temperature.
-From Checkmk's Version 1.2.8, without exception these will be configured with a single rule set.
+Since Checkmk’s Version 1.2.8, without exception these are configured with a single rule set.
 A number of the previous rule sets have been rendered ineffective through this action.
 Such rule sets can be found under .
 There you can also see if any of your defined rules are present, so that you can clone them in appropriate new rule sets as needed.

 3. Creating and editing rules